L-amichevoleprogrammatorediquartiere/Calculator-Python-Tkinter/README.md

 # Calculator-Python-Tkinter
-A simple calculator maked in python
+A simple calculator made in python